 No level skipping

 There should be no jumping from a higher to a lower level, skipping the logical order — for example, using the <H5> tag right after the <H2>.
 If you follow this recommendation, the structure of the page will be clearer for screen readers, which significantly facilitates navigation between the elements.
 And, of course, this is the golden rule of SEO.

 Though H1-H6 headings visually stand out as a bigger and bolder text, web editors should remember to never use them for purely attention-catching purposes and use them to wrap anything they like.
 H1-H6 heading tags are not meant for design — they are meant for outlining the logical structure of content, so nothing should prevent them from carrying their mission.
 Size, boldness, color and much more can be added through styles.

 Screen readers and other assistive technologies rely on actual headings to understand the page structure.
 So, formatting that just makes text LOOK like headings (font size, boldness, etc.) can never replace true headings in this task.

 Sometimes, it is obvious to sighted users what the section is about, and you want to hide a heading from display.
 However, the heading can still carry all its function and remain visible to screen readers and search engines.
 This can be achieved through CSS: class="element-invisible" as opposed to using display:none, which would hide the headings totally.
 However, hiding items is not very appealing to search engines, so there are certain risks in this process.

 Headings should be labelled something more descriptive and useful than, for example, “Read more.”
 However, excessive repetitiveness of words from subheading to subheading should also be avoided.

-Headings and subheadings are capable of more than meets the eye.
+H1-H6 heading tags and subheadings are capable of more than meets the eye.
 Often, they literally show people what their eyes can’t see.